mindspore-ai/docs/docs/mindspore/source_en/migration_guide/typical_api_comparision.md

 In PyTorch and TensorFlow, the probability values correspond to the attributes `p` and `rate` of the Dropout operator, respectively.
 They indicate the probability that the input is set to 0, which is opposite to the meaning of `keep_prob` in MindSpore.nn.Dropout.

+In PyTorch, the network is in training mode by default, while in MindSpore, it's in inference mode by default.
+Therefore, by default, Dropout called by the network does not take effect and directly returns the input.
+Dropout can be performed only after the network is set to the training mode by using the `net.set_train()` method.

 For more information, visit [MindSpore Dropout](https://www.mindspore.cn/docs/en/master/api_python/nn/mindspore.nn.Dropout.html#mindspore.nn.Dropout), [PyTorch Dropout](https://pytorch.org/docs/stable/generated/torch.nn.Dropout.html), and [TensorFlow Dropout](https://www.tensorflow.org/api_docs/python/tf/nn/dropout).

 #### nn.BatchNorm2d